-“I have noticed that nothing I never said ever did me any harm.”
+“Don’t expect to build up the weak by pulling down the strong.”
 He is the only president to be sworn into office by his father, the first president to have his inauguration heard on the radio, and the first president to give a speech on the radio.
-He is John Calvin Coolidge, Jr., 30th President of the United States, serving from August 2, 1923, to March 4, 1929.
+He is John Calvin Coolidge, Jr., 30th President of the United States, and he served from August 2, 1923, to March 4, 1929.
 He was born on July 4, 1872, in Plymouth Notch, Vermont.
 Calvin, who dropped his first name of John as it was his father's name, was raised on a farm before eventually attending Amherst College in Massachusetts and then interning at a law firm.
 Calvin was admitted to the bar in 1897.
 The following year, he opened his own practice, where he earned a reputation has hardworking and diligent.
 Calvin was a quiet man, earning him the nickname "Silent Cal," and the complete opposite of his wife, Grace Anna Goodhue, who was quite talkative and social.
 The two married in 1905, and had two children.

 As Vice-President, Calvin did not have may official duties, however, President Harding invited him to attend cabinet meetings, making him the first vice-president to do so.
 It was also during this time that his nickname of “Silent Cal” grew.
 He and his wife were often invited to parties, where Calvin would rarely speak.
 When asked why he continued to attend parties that he did not seem to enjoy, Calvin replied, “Got to eat somewhere.”